Nu Xform

 Data Collected How We Collect the Data

-Identity Information including name, title, and date of birth.
+Identity Information including name and title.
 Collected from a customer’s direct input on our site.

-Contact information including address, email address, and telephone number.
+Contact information including email address and telephone number.
 Collected from a customer’s direct input on our site.

 7. How Do You Use My Personal Data?